ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Stealth and Hiding.md

 - You attempt to sneak while [[#Hidden]], [[#Undetected]], or [[#Unnoticed]] to a second location.
 This takes 1 action to do.
 You then may move, although this costs twice as much [[Movement Speed]] than normal.
 Once you finish moving, you must make a Dexterity (stealth) check.
 The DC for this check is the [[#Obscuration]] base DC + the highest [[Sight-Based Perception]] modifier among creatures that had line of sight to you during this action and that you are [[#Hidden]] from, [[#Undetected]] by, or [[#Unnoticed]] by.
 	- On a success, you become [[#Undetected]] if you were [[#Hidden]], otherwise you remain [[#Undetected]] or [[#Unnoticed]].
 	- On a failure, you stay/become [[#Hidden]] or become [[#Observed]] if you failed critically.
-	- The relevant [[#Obscuration|Obscurations]] are the lighting, cover, and effects at your destination.
 ## Seek Action
 - You attempt to find an [[#Undetected]] creature.
 Choose either a 15ft sphere or a cone with a length of 30ft and a maximum width of 30ft.
 Then, make a Wisdom ([[Sight-Based Perception]]) check.
 For every creature in the area, compare this result to the DC.
 The DC is a Dexterity (stealth) saving throw from the creature + the [[#Obscuration]] base DC of the [[#Undetected]] creature $*(-1)$
 	- On success, you find the creature.
 They are [[#Observed]] by you if you can see them.
 Otherwise, they are [[#Hidden]] from you if you only know their location.